 It’s also important not to complain about your own weight or body shape in front of children.
 Hearing a parent frequently moan into the mirror about being fat and ugly causes children to look at themselves and wonder if they, too, are ugly and undesirable.
 Watching a parent obsess about body shape has led many children, teens, and adults into a spiral of unhealthy fad diets and depression about how they look.

 Instead, talk about how great it is to eat foods that will provide the nutrients their bodies need to grow healthy and strong, and then lead by example.
+It may also be worth taking them to see a dentist in Woodbridge or one close to home, as they will be able to share with your children what is good for their teeth, and they will support your discussion on that sugary and fatty foods aren’t great for your overall health.

 Tip 4: Teach Kids about Portion Sizes and Added Chemicals